• Level 2

 2. Statutory and Regulatory Bodies in Risk Management

-• The role of bodies such as CQC (Care Quality Commission) and local authorities
+• The role of groups like CQC (Care Quality Commission) and local councils

 3. Identifying Day-to-Day Risks in Social Care

-• How to assess potential risks related to mobility, medication, and mental health
+• How to check risks with moving, medication, and mental health

 4. Balancing Safety with Individuality and Dignity